Platycladus

-Platycladus is a monotypic genus of evergreen coniferous trees in the cypress family Cupressaceae, containing only one species, Platycladus orientalis, also known as Chinese thuja, Oriental arborvitae, Chinese arborvitae, biota or Oriental thuja.
+Platycladus is a monotypic genus of coniferous trees in the cypress family Cupressaceae, containing only one species, Platycladus orientalis, also known as Chinese thuja, Oriental arborvitae, Chinese arborvitae, biota or Oriental thuja.
 It is native to northeastern parts of East Asia and North Asia, but is also now naturalised as an introduced species in other regions of the Asian continent.

 Description

-A monoecious tree, it is small, slow-growing, reaching 15–20 m and 0.5 m trunk diameter (exceptionally to 30 m tall and 2 m diameter in very old trees).
-The foliage forms in flat sprays with scale-like leaves 2–4 mm long, which are bright green in colour but may turn brownish or coppery orange in winter.
-The cones are 1.5–2.5 cm long, green ripening brown in about eight months from pollination, and have 6–12 thick scales arranged in opposite pairs.
+A monoecious tree, it is small, slow-growing, reaching 15–20 m and 3-5 m trunk diameter.
+The foliage forms in flat sprays with scale-like leaves 2–4 mm long, which are bright green in colour but may turn brownish, yellow-green, or coppery orange in winter.
+The cones are 1.5–2.5 cm long, are pale-green when young, then ripen to brown in about eight months from pollination, and have 6–12 thick scales arranged in opposite pairs.
 The seeds are 4–6 mm long, with no wing.

 The branches are relatively short, loosely arranged and, usually, sharply directed upwards, and the bark, brownish, is detached in narrow vertical strips.
 The twigs are compressed and are arranged in vertical planes.
 The leaves, arranged in four rows, fleshy, opposite, decussate, truncated, imbricated as adults, somewhat curved inwards, of uniform green color and with a resiniferous gland on the underside.
 The female cones, of pink-salmon color and later bluish-greenish when immature, centimetric and of annual maturation, are oval with 6-8 flattened, thick scales, coriaceous and provided with an apical hook.